-If you choose to increase the percentage, Mr Jongen says, ‘We will withhold more of the regular payment going to your child care provider.
-This will mean your child care fees will increase.
-However, at the end of next financial year if you have an overpayment, and as a result a debt, we will use the withholdings to reduce your debt.
-For some families this could mean their overpayment is covered and no debt is raised.
+- If you choose to increase the percentage, Mr. Jongen says, ‘We will withhold more of the regular payment going to your child care provider.
+This will mean your childcare fees will increase.
+However, at the end of the next financial year if you have an overpayment, and as a result a debt, we will use the withholdings to reduce your debt.
+For some families, this could mean their overpayment is covered and no debt is raised.
 And, if your estimate resulted in the correct CCS being paid, and you have not been overpaid, we will release the withholdings to your registered bank account.’

 It’s important to inform the government regarding changes in your circumstances.
 Make sure you keep your income estimate up-to-date and ensure your activity levels are current throughout the year.

 The government doesn’t want you to have a CCS debt any more than your family does, and they’re on hand to explain the balancing process or help you manage an overpayment debt.

 Read more about Balancing Your Family Assistance Payments

 Find, estimate, and compare payments and services with the Payment and Service Finder Tool